Azure/deployment-environments/documentation/terraform-private-preview/README.md

 ## Guide

 * Create a Terraform Environment Definition
   * Much like with our ARM files, we need to point to an entrypoint file with the "templatePath" property.
-In [this](https://github.com/j-rewerts/Project-Fidalgo-PrivatePreview/tree/main/TerraformCatalog/VNET) example, we use main.tf.
+In [this](https://github.com/Azure/deployment-environments/blob/main/documentation/terraform-private-preview/WebApp/manifest.yaml#L5) example, we use web_app.tf.

   * Ensure the "runner" property is set to "Terraform".

-  * Optionally, your Terraform variables file ([example](https://github.com/j-rewerts/Project-Fidalgo-PrivatePreview/blob/main/TerraformCatalog/VNET/variables.tf)) can contain the variable "resource_group_name".
+  * Optionally, your Terraform variables file ([example](https://github.com/Azure/deployment-environments/blob/main/documentation/terraform-private-preview/WebApp/web_app.tf#L18C1-L18C34)) can contain the variable "resource_group_name".
 This will be provided by the system, so you don't need this as a parameter in the manifest.yml file.

   * When configuring your azurerm Terraform provider block, ensure you set the "skip_provider_registration" to true.
 If you don't do this, Terraform will attempt to register tons of providers, which our PET identity usually doesn't have permissions to do.